 Muscle Mass

 After age 30, you begin to lose as much as 3% to 5% per decade.
 This age-related muscle loss is called sarcopenia.
-No matter your weight or age, the more muscle you have the more energy your body needs.
+No matter your weight or age, the more muscle you have, the more energy your body needs.
 That’s because muscles burn more energy than fat.
 What does it mean?
-It means that as you age, it becomes especially important to include strength training in any weight loss program.
+It means that as you age, it becomes crucial to include strength training in any weight loss program.

 Hormonal Function